thinkerpot/freeapps/README.md

 Welcome to **FreeApps**, a blazing-fast, SEO-friendly website for listing and downloading the best free desktop & mobile applications.
 Built with simplicity, performance, and scalability in mind.
 Powered by Astro + Tailwind + Markdown.

+This repository contains a minimal Astro project skeleton complete with Tailwind and an example app.
 > 📦 Repo: `thinkerpot/freeapps`
 > 🚀 Demo: [freeapps.educentrals.com](https://freeapps.educentrals.com) (example)